adventuregamestudio/ags/OPTIONS.md

   * cachemax = \[integer\] - size of the engine's sprite cache, in kilobytes.
 Default is 131072 (128 MB).
   * clear_cache_on_room_change = \[0; 1\] - whether to clear sprite cache on every room change.
   * load_latest_save = \[0; 1\] - whether to load latest save on game launch.
-  * multitasking = \[0; 1\] - whether the game should continue to run when the window does not have an input focus (does not work in exclusive fullscreen mode).
+  * background = \[0; 1\] - whether the game should continue to run in background, when the window does not have an input focus (does not work in exclusive fullscreen mode).
   * show_fps = \[0; 1\] - whether to display fps counter on screen.
 * **\[log\]** - log options, allow to setup logging to the chosen OUTPUT with given log groups and verbosity levels.
   * \[outputname\] = GROUP[:LEVEL][,GROUP[:LEVEL]][,...];